-Crispin is a member of the firm’s Business Law, Corporate Finance & Securities, Energy and Mergers & Acquisitions practice groups.
-Crispin's practice focuses on corporate finance, public and private mergers and acquisitions ...
+Crispin is the Administrative Partner of the Calgary office.
+He is a member of the firm’s Business Law, Corporate Finance & Securities, Energy and Mergers & Acquisitions practice groups.
+Crispin's practice focuses on corporate ...

 Jamie Gagner is a corporate finance and securities lawyer.
 In addition to corporate finance and securities, he focuses on governance and directors' liability, mergers and acquisitions and corporate and commercial matters.